lab11/monjolo/README.md

 =======

-Monjolo sensors are designed to meter energy consumers, such as plug loads, lighting, water heaters, etc. Monjolo exploits an interesting fact to accomplish this: energy consumers produce side channels of energy that are harvestable with energy-harvesting power supplies.
-Monjolo nodes harvest from these side channels, and use the rate of recharge to infer something about the original energy consumer.
+Monjolo sensors are designed to meter energy consumers, such as plug loads, lighting, water heaters, etc. Monjolo exploits an interesting fact to accomplish
+this: energy consuming loads (e.g. overhead lighting) often produce side channels of energy that can be harvested (e.g. light with a solar panel).
+Monjolo nodes use an energy-harvesting power supply to scavenge energy from these side channels to power themselves.
+The sensors then infer information about the original load based on the rate it is able to harvest.
+Monjolo nodes follow a simple principle: the faster the rate of harvesting the greater the amount of energy consumed by the monitored load.

 The operation of a Monjolo node proceeds as follows: the harvester charges a capacitor to some threshold.
 Once the threshold is met, the processing